' Vantage Credit Score Post-Bankruptcy - FL Law - Robert M. Geller

 VantageScores are used by lenders to help them determine the credit worthiness of a loan candidate.
 VantageScores range from 300 to 850.
 Your VantageScore takes into account your credit history from the three major credit bureaus and compiles that information into a single score.
 It evaluates one month of history, which is advantageous to those who are new to using credit.

-Consumer Friendly Credit Scoring
+Consumer Friendly Scoring

-Many consider the VantageScore scoring system far more consumer friendly than FICO.
+Many consider the VantageScore scoring system far more consumer-friendly than FICO.
 For instance, when calculating your score, the system takes into account the frequency and severity of late payments, as well as how recent those late payment occurred.
 This means a late payment three months ago is less damaging than a late payment within the last month.
 VantageScores essentially weight late payments, whereas FICO treats all of them the same.

 Monitoring Your Credit Score

 Understanding how credit scores are calculated is an important part of restoring your credit and getting your financial situation back on track.
-Tracking your VantageScore is a great way to monitory your credit as you move through and out of bankruptcy.
+Tracking your VantageScore is a great way to monitor your credit as you move through and out of bankruptcy.
 It can be empowering to see your score improve on a monthly basis, even if you struggled with finances in the recent past.

 To get information about viewing your VantageScore, click here.